ffund/intro-ml-tss21/notes/0-online-async-faq.md

 * Post a question on the Q&A forum for this course.
 * Attend a Zoom office hours session with the instructor.
 (Zoom office hours are scheduled once per week.)
+* Attend a Zoom office hours session with a course assistant.

 (Note that you can ask questions **anonymously** on the Q&A forum, if you feel more comfortable that way.)